opencog/language-learning/src/cli_scripts/pipeline.md

 `common-parameters` is a dictionary of zero or many parameters common for all configurations of the specified component.
 It may be ommitted if unnecessary.

+Each component code is executed as many times as the length of `specific-parameters` list.
+Each successive component followes the execution path of the previous one.
+If the previous component has multiple execution paths specified by the `specific-parameters` section, each path is folloed by the successive component unless explicitly specified by `follow_exec_path=false` parameter.